particle-iot/docs/src/content/reference/datasheets/m-series/muon-datasheet.md

 A jumper located on the bottom side of the Muon selects the direction of expansion card (HAT) 5V power (label 20, above).

-When the J15 jumper is connecting pins:
+- Connecting `5V_IN` and center pin: Expansion card powers the Muon (typically from PoE)

-- 1 & 2: Expansion card powers the Muon (typically from PoE)
+- Connecting `5V_OUT` and center pin: The Muon powers expansion card (from USB-C, USB, or LiPo)

-- 2 & 3: The Muon powers expansion card (from USB-C, USB, or LiPo)
+{{imageOverlay src="/assets/images/m-series/muon-5v-jumper.jpg" alt="5V Jumper" class="full-width"}}

 #### PoE power